CSC207-UofT/207-course-notes/12-design-patterns.md

 ### 12.3.1.
 Strategy

-**Problem:** You have several ways to do the same task, and you want to switch between them easily.
+**Problem:** You have several algorithms to do the same task, and you want to switch between them easily.

-**Solution:** Put each method into its own class and make them interchangeable, so that you can change the algorithm without changing the code that uses it.
+**Solution:** Implement each algorithm in its own class and make them interchangeable, so that you can change the algorithm without changing the code that uses it.

-For example, consider a class called `Map` that requires a `getDirections` method which should return a different `String` depending on whether the directions are for driving or public transit.
+For example, consider a class called `Map` that requires a `getDirections` method, which should return a different `String` depending on whether the directions are for driving or public transit.
 ```java
 public class Map {